Chris Christie Dishes on What Turned Him Off Working for Trump

 Christie writes that he offered to release a statement claiming he’d pulled himself from consideration so as to spare the president the embarrassment of a public rejection.

-Elsewhere in the book, Christie claims that Trump offered him a bevy of other high-profile positions—but never attorney general, the one job the former governor says he would have accepted without reservation.
+Elsewhere in the book, Christie claims that Trump offered him a bevy of other high-profile positions—but never attorney general, the one job the former federal prosecutor says he would have accepted without reservation.

 “He’d offered me just about every other position this side of White House chef,” Christie quips before rattling off the proposed gigs: “Secretary of labor.
 Secretary of homeland security.
 Ambassador to the Vatican.
 Ambassador to Italy.
 He figured I’d be a good fit at the Vatican since I am Catholic.
 He thought of me as ambassador to Italy because my mother was Italian.
 I don’t think the analysis went any deeper than that.
 Trump didn’t overanalyze choices like these.”